coderefinery/workshop-intro/README.md

 ## Interactive style

-- Software Carpentry style of teaching
+- Software Carpentry style of teaching: code-along and many exercises, minimize slides
-- Code-along
 - Sticky notes system (red=request a helper come by, yellow=done with exercise)
 - Optional session feedback (one aspect you enjoyed, one aspect we need to improve)
 - 6 months feedback